• Choose Medicine

 Inzit, Benipack, Bengreat, Benlong

-Possible Uses of Benidipine :
+Uses of Benitowa

 A drug called benidipine is used to treat angina pectoris and hypertension (high blood pressure) (a type of chest pain caused by reduced blood flow to the heart).
 It encourages blood vessel relaxation, which lowers blood pressure and eases heart strain.